josanly/disabling-ms-updater-on-mac/README.md

-# Disabling MS Updater on Mac
+# Disabling Microsoft AutoUpdate on Mac

-Sometimes MS updater is annoying.
+Sometimes `Microsoft AutoUpdate` is annoying.
 It pops when you do not want it does.

 I made a small and simple `Bash` script to easy switch it on/off: `on-off-microsoft-update.bash`